-- 205.3d An object can't gain a subtype that doesn't correspond to one of that object's types. - 205.3e If an effect instructs a player to choose a subtype, that player must choose one, and only one, existing subtype, and the subtype he or she chooses must be for the appropriate card type.
+- 205.3d An object can't gain a subtype that doesn't correspond to one of that object's types. - 205.3e If an effect instructs a player to choose a subtype, that player must choose one, and only one, existing subtype, and the subtype must be for the appropriate card type.
 For example, the player can't choose a land type if an instruction requires choosing a creature type.